BARGE: BARGE traditions

-Whenever anyone busts out of a BARGE tournament, they are given a round of applause; not as an ironic gesture, but as a thank-you for participating in BARGE.
+Whenever anyone busts out of a BARGE tournament, they are given a round of applause—-not as an ironic gesture, but as a thank-you for participating in BARGE.
 Many players also bring a "bust-out gift," which they give to the player who busted them.
 These are typically small, memorable tokens, but have included such gifts as a decoupage "Last Supper" featuring Chris "Jesus" Ferguson (the late Don Perry's gift in 2005, the year he won) and an iPad (JK Scheinberg's gift in 2010).

 The winner of the No-Limit tournament is traditionally tasked with designing a set of chips for next year's BARGE, with some sort of commemorative design.
 These chip sets are then sold the next year.
 The BARGE Chip Committee, currently headed by Patrick Milligan (circa 2008), helps the winner with the logistics and artwork.

 BARGE guest speakers and BARGE locations

-Each year, the Saturday night banquet features a guest speaker.
+Most years, the annual banquet features a guest speaker.
 Past speakers: